 The prize, provided by the generosity of Gilbert S. Omenn, will be awarded to the first author of the winning article.
 Authors are encouraged to nominate their own articles, but nominations of articles by others are also welcome.

 Directions for Nominations

-The Prize Committee for this year is chaired by Grazyna Jasienska, and its members are James Bull and Antonis Rokas.
-Papers by committee members, their students and lab group members are not eligible, and articles by their co-authors or close associates are subject to special conditions.
+The Prize Committee for this year is chaired by Cynthia Beall, and its members are Sean Byars, Katia Koelle, Robert Perlman and Jonathan Wells.
+Papers by committee members, their students and lab group members are not eligible, and articles by their co-authors or close associates are subject to examination for conflict of interest.
 The winner will be invited to present a talk at the meeting of the International Society for Evolution and Medicine.